-The net proceeds from the sale of shares of Class A Common Stock by the Company in the Offerings and the Rule 415 Offerings are estimated to be approximately \$112 million after deducting underwriting discounts and offering expenses payable by the Company.
-The Company will not receive any of the proceeds from the sale of shares of Class A Common Stock by the Selling Stockholders, including from the exercise of the underwriters' over-allotment options.
+The net proceeds from the sale of shares of Class A Common Stock by the Company are estimated to be approximately \$91 million, based on an assumed initial public offering price of \$21 per share and after deducting estimated underwriting discounts and offering expenses payable by the Company.
+The Company will not receive any of the proceeds from the sale of shares of Class A Common Stock by the Selling Stockholders, including from the exercise of the Underwriters' over-allotment options.
 The Company has agreed to pay certain expenses on behalf of the Selling Stockholders.

-The Company anticipates applying the net proceeds of the Offerings as follows: (i) approximately \$45 million of such proceeds will be used, together with operating income, to finance the planned entry of the Company into Thailand, the Philippines, the PRC (where it is anticipated that the Company will be required to invest in a manufacturing facility), Malaysia, Indonesia, Vietnam and Singapore, which includes a \$15 million payment to NSI (consisting of a \$5 million payment upon the consummation of the Offerings and $\grave{\text{a}}$ \$10 million payment scheduled for January 15, 1997) as partial payment for the exclusive rights to distribute NSI products in these countries, and which may include organizational costs, the initial build-up of inventory and other start-up expenses; (ii) approximately \$15 million will be used to repay a portion of the S Distribution Notes; (iii) approximately \$12 million of such proceeds will be used for the introduction of new products in the Company's markets; (iv) approximately \$12 million of such proceeds will be used to enhance the Company's technological infrastructure, including the expansion of information systems hardware and support capabilities allowing the Company the ability to better support distributors; (v) approximately \$10 million of such proceeds will be used to expand the Company's presence and operations in South Korea, Japan and Taiwan, which will include the establishment of several additional walk-in distributor centers in major cities; and (vi) the remainder of such proceeds, approximately \$18 million, will be used for general corporate purposes, which may include additional capital expansion projects.
+The Company anticipates applying the net proceeds of the Offerings as follows: (i) approximately \$40 million of such proceeds will be used, together with operating income, to finance the planned entry of the Company into Thailand, the Philippines, the PRC (where it is anticipated that the Company will be required to invest in a manufacturing facility), Malaysia, Indonesia, Vietnam and Singapore, which includes a \$15 million payment to NSI (consisting of a \$5 million payment upon the consummation of the Offerings and a \$10million payment scheduled for January 15, 1997) as partial payment for the exclusive rights to distribute NSI products in these countries, and which may include organizational costs, the initial build-up of inventory and other start-up expenses; (ii) approximately \$15 million will be used to repay a portion of the S Distribution Notes; (iii) approximately \$12 million of such proceeds will be used for the introduction of new products in the Company's markets; (iv) approximately \$12 million of such proceeds will be used to enhance the Company's technological infrastructure, including the expansion of information systems hardware and support capabilities allowing the Company the ability to better support distributors; (v) approximately \$10 million of such proceeds will be used to expand the Company's presence and operations in South Korea, Japan and Taiwan, which will include the establishment of several additional walk-in distributor centers in major cities; and (vi) the remainder of such proceeds, approximately \$2 million, will be used for general corporate purposes, which may include additional capital expansion projects.
 Pending such uses, the Company intends to invest the proceeds from the Offerings in short-term, interest bearing, investment grade instruments.